MLDemon: Deployment Monitoring for Machine Learning Systems: Theoretical Analysis

-The reason we have a better asymptotic gain in the decision problem is illuminated below in Lem. \ref{lemma:avg_q_decision}. \begin{lemma} For decision problems with hinge risk under model $\mathcal{S}$, \textsc{MLDemon} achieves an expected monitoring hinge risk $\epsilon$ with an amortized query amount $\widetilde{O}\left(\Delta/\epsilon^2\right)$. \end{lemma}
+\end{theorem} The reason we have a better asymptotic gain in the decision problem is illuminated below in Lem. \ref{lemma:avg_q_decision}. \begin{lemma} For hinge risk under model $\mathcal{S}$, \textsc{MLDemon} achieves an expected monitoring hinge risk $O(\epsilon)$ with an amortized query amount $\widetilde{O}\left(\Delta/\epsilon^2\right)$. \end{lemma}